 7.02.01 List of Uses: In the commercial districts, land, buildings and structures shall be used only for one or more of the following uses.
 Land and/or buildings in the districts indicated at the top of Table 7.02 may be used for the purposes denoted by a "P" in the column below by right.
-Land and/or buildings in the districts indicated at the top of Table 7.02 may be used for the purposes denoted by a "P" in the column below by right.
 Land and/or buildings in the districts indicated at the top of Table 7.02 may be used for the purposes denoted by "S" after special land use approval in accordance with the general and specific standards of Article 19 Special Land Uses.
-A notation of "- -" indicates that the use is not permitted within the district.
+A notation of "--" indicates that the use is not permitted within the district.
 The "Req." column indicates additional requirements or conditions applicable to the use.

-Table 7.02 • • Sch edule of Commercial Uses OSD NSD GCD RCD Req.
-Retail Uses - Retail establishments and shopping centers which provide goods such as bakery goods, including bakery items Uses up to 15,000 square feet gross floor area Р Р Р produced on the premises, groceries, produce, meats, provided no slaughtering shall take place on the premises, seafood; Uses 15,001 - 30,000 square feet of gross floor area S Р Р 7.02.02(a) dairy products, beverages appliances, electronics, furniture, and home furnishings, apparel, jewelry, art, Uses 30,000 - 60,000 square feet of gross floor area S Р 7.02.02(a) pharmaceuticals, home improvement supplies, hardware, and garden supplies, sporting goods, bicycles, toys, hobby Uses over 60,000 square feet of gross floor area S 7.02.02(a) crafts, videos (rental, and sales), music, musical instruments, books, computer hardware and software, antiques, flower shops, greeting card shops, auto parts and similar establishments not specifically addressed elsewhere Pharmacies with drive-up window S S S 7.02.02(b) Automobile, motorcycle, boat and recreation new and used nal vehicle sales, S S 7.02.02(c) Outdoor commercial display, sales or storage S S S 7.02.02(d) Service Uses - Banquet halls, assembly halls, dance halls, fraternal order halls, lodge halls or other sir assembly Р Р Business services such as mailing, copying, retail office supplies Р Р Р Р Child care centers, preschool and commerce Р Р Р 7.02.02(e) Conference Centers S Р 7.02.02(f) Funeral home or mortuary Р 7.02.02(g) Bed and breakfast inns, hotels and motels w rooms not including accessory convention/n restaurants These uses may include the resid owner/manger's family meeting facilities or Р Р Р Hotels and motels with more than 25 rooms convention/meeting facilities and restaurant Р Р
+Table 7.02 - Sch edule of Commercial Uses OSD NSD GCD RCD Req.
+Retail Uses Retail establishments and shopping centers which provide goods such as bakery goods, including bakery items Uses up to 15,000 square feet gross floor area Р Р Р produced on the premises, groceries, produce, meats, provided no slaughtering shall take place on the premises, seafood; Uses 15,001 - 30,000 square feet of gross floor area S P P 7.02.02(a) dairy products, beverages appliances, electronics, furniture, and home furnishings, apparel, jewelry, art, Uses 30,000 - 60,000 square feet of gross floor area •• S Р 7.02.02(a) pharmaceuticals, home improvement supplies, hardware, and garden supplies, sporting goods, bicycles, toys, hobby Uses over 60,000 square feet of gross floor area S 7.02.02(a) crafts, videos (rental, and sales), music, musical instruments, books, computer hardware and software, antiques, flower shops, greeting card shops, auto parts and similar establishments not specifically addressed elsewhere Pharmacies with drive-up window S S S 7.02.02(b) Automobile, motorcycle, boat and recreationew and used S S 7.02.02(c) Outdoor commercial display, sales or storage S S S 7.02.02(d) Service Uses X III Banquet halls, assembly halls, dance halls, fraternal order halls, lodge halls or other sin assembly Р Р Business services such as mailing, copying, retail office supplies P P Р Р Child care centers, preschool and commercial day care Р P 7.02.02(e) Conference Centers S Р 7.02.02(f) Funeral home or mortuary Р 7.02.02(g) Bed and breakfast inns, hotels and motels with no more than 25 rooms not including accessory convention/meeting facilities or restaurants These uses may include the residence for the owner/manger's family Р Р Р Hotels and motels with more than 25 rooms including accessory convention/meeting facilities and restaurants Р Р